Akaflieg-Freiburg/enrouteManual/05-referencePages/03-settingsDataConnections.rst

     supported on iPhone and iPad devices.

-To avoid any ambiguity, this manual refers to the device running **Enroute Flight Navigation** as the "computer", and to your Bluetooth-enabled traffic data receiver as the "Bluetooth Device".
-To configure a new data connection between your computer to the Bluetooth device, proceed as follows.
+To avoid any ambiguity, this manual refers to the device running **Enroute Flight Navigation** as the "phone", and to your Bluetooth-enabled traffic data receiver as the "Bluetooth Device".
+To configure a new data connection between your phone to the Bluetooth device, proceed as follows.

 - Ensure that your Bluetooth Classic device is switched on and in "discoverable" mode.

-- Because Bluetooth devices support only one data connection, the following steps will fail if another computer is trying to connect to your Bluetooth device.
-Ensure that there are no other computers around that could interfere with your computer.
-Keep in mind that other computers might be in someone else's bag, stowed away in a nearby car, or in the office building next door.
+- Because Bluetooth devices support only one data connection, the following steps will fail if another phone is trying to connect to your Bluetooth device.
+Ensure that there are no other phones around that could interfere with your phone.
+Keep in mind that other phones might be in someone else's bag, stowed away in a nearby car, or in the office building next door.

-- Ensure that Bluetooth is switched "on" in your computer.
+- Ensure that Bluetooth is switched "on" in your phone.

-- Depending on the precise version of your operating system, you may need to pair your computer with the Bluetooth Classic device.
+- Depending on the precise version of your operating system, you may need to pair your phone with the Bluetooth Classic device.
 Pairing never hurts, so we recommend pairing if possible.
 Note that some Bluetooth device cannot be paired.

-- Open **Enroute Flight Navigation** on your computer, navigate to this page and tap on "Add Data Connection" at the bottom of the page.
+- Open **Enroute Flight Navigation** on your phone, navigate to this page and tap on "Add Data Connection" at the bottom of the page.
 A device discovery dialog will open.